filip1/dearmep/doc/ivr.md

 Use `dearmep db store-blob --type ivr_audio FILENAMES` to import them into DearMEP's database.
 Make sure to check out `dearmep db store-blob --help` for additional options.

+Alternatively, you can provide the messages as normal files in your filesystem.
+The path to these files is configured using the `telephony.audio_source` setting in the config file.

 ## Additional Files